-Max Eisen is a Hungarian Jew who was deported to Auschwitz in the spring of 1944.
-He is a passionate speaker and educator who volunteers at the Sarah and Chaim Neuberger Holocaust Education Centre and the Friends of Simon Wiesenthal Center in Toronto.
-He currently resides in Toronto with his wife, Ivy.
+Max Eisen was a Hungarian Jew who was deported to Auschwitz in the spring of 1944.
+He was a passionate speaker and educator who volunteered at the Sarah and Chaim Neuberger Holocaust Education Centre and the Friends of Simon Wiesenthal Center in Toronto.

 His memoir By Chance Alone was a finalist for the 2017 RBC Taylor Prize and for the 2017 Non-Fiction Vine Award for Canadian Jewish Literature.

 - Max Eisen shares the hardest thing about being a writer

 - Max Eisen on how a love of literature was key to his healing process as a Holocaust survivor